 DIY treatments work for minor flying cockroach intrusions, especially seasonal wood cockroach issues.
 Simple exclusion and lighting modifications often resolve these problems.

 However, established infestations require professional expertise.
 Gel baits need precise placement based on species behavior.
-Dust applications require proper equipment and knowledge of structural pest management.
+Dust applications need the right tools and training of structural pest management.

 Over-the-counter products often fail because they don’t address the root causes.
 Aerosol treatments may actually worsen problems by dispersing populations and making them bait-shy.